erroronline1/caro/readme.md

 Checking for completeness of form bundles can be applied on display of a record summary.

 Records can be marked as closed to disappear from the records overview and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword within the identifier.
 On further contribution the closed state is revoked by default.

+If records contain data from restricted forms, summaries will only contain these data if the requesting user has the permission to handle the form as well.
+It is up to you if it is reasonable to handle form bundles this way:
+* On one hand this may declutter available forms and information for some units, e.g. hiding administrative content from the workforce,
+* on the other hand you have to take more care of role management and who is to export actual complete data in case of requests.

 ![record screenshot](assets/records.png)